 - Spread the cream to every portion of your child’s and your body.

 Scabies can be an extremely uncomfortable and troubling infestation for your child.
 Its contagious nature makes it difficult to manage the disease.
-If you suspect that your child may have scabies, place them under quarantine from the rest of your family and consult a physician immediately.
-For the wellbeing of your child, it is recommended they rest and recuperate completely before resuming their regular activities.
+If you suspect that your child may have scabies, place him under quarantine from the rest of your family and consult a physician immediately.
+For the wellbeing of your child, it is recommended he rests and recuperates completely before resuming his regular activities.